znuh/stm32-ACMtest/README.md

 **=> no external HSE crystal is needed for USB**
 * USB ACM device (with timing-critical USB done in an ISR)
 * ACM console with tab completion, history, help, args checking, etc. (non-ISR context)
+* "hf" command to display register values from a previous HardFault
 * systick timer
 * WFI based sleeping
 * heartbeat LED (optional, disabled by default - check config.h)